 Both Standard Plans and BH IDD Tailored Plans will integrate physical health, behavioral health, and pharmacy services to best serve individual needs.
-Trillium will continue to serve members with complex needs (significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, traumatic brain injury, and foster children) once the Standard Plans go live in February 2020.
-Tailored Plans will not launch until 2021.
+Trillium will continue to serve members with complex needs (significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, traumatic brain injury, and foster children) once the Standard Plans go live.
+Tailored Plans will not launch until later.

 INFORMATION FOR PROVIDERS